-If you are trying to get pregnant or already are pregnant, your doctor may need to change or add to some of the drugs you take in order to support a healthy pregnancy.
+If you are trying to get pregnant or already are pregnant, talk to your doctor.
+You may need to change some of the drugs you take.

-Medicines are only part of the overall approach to managing lupus.
-Your doctors will also recommend a variety of lifestyle changes, and maybe surgery, transfusions, plasmapheresis, and complementary and alternative treatments.1-3
+Drugs are only part of the overall approach to managing lupus.
+Your doctors may also suggest a mix of lifestyle changes, surgery, transfusions, plasma exchange, and complementary treatments.1-3